syncfusion-content/wpf-docs/wpf/Charts/Axis/Tick Lines.md

 ## Positioning the MajorTickLines

-Ticklines can be positioned inside or outside of the chart area using [`TickLinesPosition`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_TickLinesPosition) property.
+Tick lines can be positioned inside or outside of the chart area using [`TickLinesPosition`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_TickLinesPosition) property.
 By default the tick lines will positioned outside of the chart area.
 The following code example demonstrates the positioning tick lines inside chart area.

 {% tabs %}